-The NDN Foundation has established a capital campaign called “End the Wait” to raise the $35 million to develop a transplant institute in Southern Nevada.
+Nevada Donor Network together with the Nevada Donor Network Foundation (NDNF) has established a capital campaign called “End the Wait” to raise $35 million to expand transplantation in Nevada.
 This funding will expand the current kidney transplant program and create a new liver transplant program for its initial two years.
-The Foundation, in partnership with Nevada Donor Network, will recruit qualified physicians, nurses, and support staff to Nevada to implement a successful transplant program.
-It is estimated that within 12 months, this program would be fully operational, and self-sustaining by month 25.
-Nevada residents will no longer have to seek life-saving care in surrounding states; they will be evaluated locally, transplanted locally, and cared for locally.
+Nevada residents will no longer have to seek life-saving care in surrounding states.
+They will be evaluated locally, transplanted locally and cared for locally.

-Plans for expansion into Northern Nevada are anticipated within five years.
-The transplant institute will plug into existing hospital systems, infrastructure, and equipment that is currently available and in place.
+Plans for expansion across the state are anticipated.
+The transplant institute will plug into existing hospital systems, infrastructure and equipment that is currently available.
 Philanthropic funding from the community will primarily go into hiring the required healthcare transplant experts and covering the cost of patient care, including the procedure itself, until achieving CMS certification.

-In Nevada, access to anything other than a kidney transplant is not currently available.
-These critically ill patients must face the financial, physical, and emotional burden of traveling to neighboring states to get the care they need or be placed on hospice.
-With a growing need for organs and a limited supply, most of the country (aside from Nevada) is in a situation where transplant centers must choose whom to transplant, who not to transplant, and to take risks on lower-quality organs for transplant because there simply aren’t enough organs.
+In Nevada, access to anything other than a kidney or pancreas transplant is not currently available.
+These critically ill patients must face the financial, physical and emotional burden of traveling to neighboring states to get the care they need or be placed on hospice.
+With a growing need for organs and a limited supply, most of the country (aside from Nevada) is in a situation where transplant centers must choose whom to transplant, who not to transplant and to take risks on lower-quality organs for transplant because there simply aren’t enough organs.